Thorinair/PetRock-AlternativePanel/README.md

 ## License

-Just like the original PetRock, the Custom Panel is licensed under the CC BY-NC-SA 4.0 license and is sold at a cost.
+Just like the original PetRock, the Alternative Panel is licensed under the CC BY-NC-SA 4.0 license and is sold at a cost.